Effective Whitney Stratification of Real Algebraic Varieties: Introduction

-Motivated by the real root classification problem, we are particularly interested here in stratifying algebraic maps $f:X \to Y$ between real varieties.
+Here we also investigate stratifications of algebraic maps $f:X \to Y$ between real varieties.
 This amounts to a pair of Whitney stratifications $X_\bullet$ of $X$ and $Y_\bullet$ of $Y$ such that $f$ sends each stratum of $X_\bullet$ submersively to a stratum of $Y_\bullet$.
 If $f$ is a {\em proper map} (this always holds if $X$ is compact, for instance), then it forms a {\em stratified fiber bundle} with respect to $X_\bullet$ and $Y_\bullet$.
 In other words, the restriction $f^{-1}(N) \surj N$ is an ordinary fiber bundle for each stratum $N \subset Y$.
 As a consequence, the homeomorphism type of the fiber $f^{-1}(y)$ depends only on the stratum $N$ and is independent of the choice of point $y \in N$.
 To compute such a stratification of $f$, we once again proceed by first treating it as a complex algebraic map $f_\CC:X(\CC) \to Y(\CC)$ and then using algorithms from \cite{hn}.
 We then show in Theorem \ref{thm:realMapsStrat} that the resulting stratifications of $X(\CC)$ and $Y(\CC)$ consist of varieties defined by real polynomials, and that the corresponding real varieties furnish the desired stratification of $f$.

-The stratified fiber bundle property yields a convenient shortcut when solving the real root classification problem --- it suffices to count the number of real roots only at a single point in each stratum\footnote{See \cite{harris2023smooth, le2004computing, safey2003polar} for methods to sample points from real varieties and semialgebraic sets}, since the root count remains constant at all points in the same stratum.
 Unfortunately, the requirement that $f:X \to Y$ be proper fails quite often in cases of interest for general algebraic maps.
-One exception to this rule is when $f$ is a {\em dominant morphism} between varieties of the same dimension (see Definition \ref{def:dominant}); fortunately, the algebraic maps arising from the real root classification problem are always of this type.
+One exception to this rule is when $f$ is a {\em dominant morphism} between varieties of the same dimension (see Definition \ref{def:dominant}).
 For such a morphism $f$, we are able to partially recreate the stratified fiber bundle property in Theorem \ref{thm:dominantstrat} by carefully analysing and decomposing the locus of points at which $f$ fails to be proper.
-Before proceeding to the details and proofs, we will illustrate how stratifying dominant maps helps with real root classification.